Soft skills for freshers are the hidden advantage that boost career success from day one.

 2. Adaptability in the Workplace

-Freshers often enter workplaces with certain expectations.
-Reality, however, is different.
+Freshers often enter workplaces with certain expectations, but reality is different.
 Change happens fast in the corporate world.

-Tip: Rather than saying “I don’t know how to do this,” tell “I haven’t done this before", but I’m eager to learn.”
+Tip: Instead of saying “I don’t know how to do this,” tell “I haven’t done this before", but I’m eager to learn.”
 It shows a growth mindset.

 3. Problem-Solving